leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 [LaTeX](https://www.latex-project.org/) (yes, written exactly like this) is a system that allows you to write documents without worrying about the style of the presentation. <!--more--> You can say that it is like you are coding a text instead of using Microsoft Word or Google Drive.

-Because all the formatting definitions are defined in a single place (the main document), you just need write plain text and LaTeX will worry on how to render it the correct way.
-This is highly used by scientific magazines, universities thesis. book publishers and many more people.
+Because all the formatting definitions are defined in a single place (the main document), you just need to write plain text and LaTeX will worry about how to render it the correct way.
+This is highly used by scientific magazines, universities' thesis. book publishers and many more people.
 For instance, universities and scientific journals usually have a template that you can download and the document will be immediately in the formatting it should be.
-This also includes formatting of bibliography that can be quite painful (trust me).
+This also includes the formatting of bibliography that can be quite painful (trust me).

 Also, LaTeX has this coding-like style that allows you to use git for document versioning which makes your life so much easier.
 And I swear it makes your documents look so much prettier than with any other tool.